 When insulation boards are produced, EPS blocks are cut with electrically-heated taut wires to the final dimensions desired.
 According to the products manufactured, one or two stages of pre-expansion and curing are required.
 Polystyrene wastes (polystyrene wastes from the production as recovered used polystyrene) can be recycled.
 All NMVOC emissions result from the release of blowing agent (pentane) from the beads during processing, curing, moulding and storage (EGTEI, 2005).

-Asphalt blowing
+Bitumen blowing

-Asphalt blowing is used for polymerising and stabilising asphalt to improve its weathering characteristics.
-Air-blown asphalts are used in the production of asphalt roofing products, in the installation of built-up roofs and for the repair of leaky roofs.
-Air blowing of asphalt may be conducted at oil refineries, asphalt processing plants and asphalt roofing plants.
-The emissions from asphalt blowing are still primarily organic particulate with a fairly high concentration of gaseous hydrocarbon and polycyclic organic matter.
+Bitumen blowing is used for polymerising and stabilising asphalt to improve its weathering characteristics.
+Air-blown bitumen is used in the production of bitumen roofing products, in the installation of built-up roofs and for the repair of leaky roofs.
+Air blowing of bitumen may be conducted at oil refineries, asphalt processing plants and bitumen roofing plants.
+The emissions from bitumen blowing are still primarily organic particulate with a fairly high concentration of gaseous hydrocarbon and polycyclic organic matter.

-Asphalt blowing involves the oxidation of hot asphalt flux which is achieved by the bubbling air of the blowing still.
-Air is forced through holes in the sparger into a tank of hot asphalt flux.
-The result is an exothermic oxidation reaction, which raises the softening temperature of the asphalt, as well as modifying other characteristics.
+Bitumen blowing involves the oxidation of hot bitumen flux which is achieved by the bubbling air of the blowing still.
+Air is forced through holes in the sparger into a tank of hot bitumen flux.
+The result is an exothermic oxidation reaction, which raises the softening temperature of the bitumen, as well as modifying other characteristics.

 The process is highly temperature dependent, as the rate of oxidation increases rapidly with increases in temperature.
 Since the reaction is exothermic, the temperature rises as blowing proceeds.
-Temperatures must be kept safely below the flash point of the asphalt.
+Temperatures must be kept safely below the flash point of the bitumen.
 The temperature is therefore kept at an optimum level of 260 oC during blowing by spraying water onto the asphalt surface.
 For some crude auxiliary cooling may also be required.

 Inorganic salts such as ferric chloride (FeCl3) may be used as catalysts to achieve the desired properties and/or to increase the rate of reaction, thus decreasing the blowing time.
 Blowing times may vary in duration from 30 minutes to 12 hours, depending on the desired characteristics of the asphalt (softening point, penetration rate).

 Stills may be either vertical or horizontal.
-Vertical stills are preferred because of the increased asphalt-air contact and consequent reduction in blowing times, as well as lower asphalt losses.
+Vertical stills are preferred because of the increased bitumen-air contact and consequent reduction in blowing times, as well as lower bitumen losses.

-Asphalt blowing can be either a batch process or a continuous operation.
+Bitumen blowing can be either a batch process or a continuous operation.
 Typically, stills at roofing plants and processing plants may be run as batch processes, while refineries may run in both modes, depending on the product demand.

 In Canada, the percentage of asphalt produced that was sold for non-asphalt purposes, and was therefore likely to have been blown, ranged from 16.4 to 24.7 % of total reported asphalt sales in the period 1983 to 1991.
 In the U.S., 14 % of total sales was reported for non-paving uses in 1991.
 (Asphalt Institute 1992).